THE GOSPEL & THE GATHERING

 7. Describe the comfort we should have in knowing that Jesus is praying over us as our risen High Priest?

-Week 3: Luke 22:14-20 - The Lord's Supper
+Week 3: Luke 22:14-20 - See the Gospel: The Lord's Supper

 Why do we take the Lord’s Supper?
 Does it matter?
 Does anything happen when we take it?
 It does matter… it is worship!